 4. The hero/herione will eventually come head-to-head with the main antagonist.
 You must decide how soon that takes place.
 They may have met very early in the story, but their battle for the climax of the story will not take place until your character development and your action is ready for it.

 Who is that antagonist?
 He will be the killer, the rival lover, the mean banker ready to foreclose, the evil totalitarian government system that is taking over a free nation, a killer storm raging across the country, destructive beings from another planet, some mysterious disease that can’t be stopped by drugs, the devil himself.
 Whatever mask the antagonist wears, he is the embodiment of evil as opposed to the hero who is the embodiment of good.
-He, too, must be well-developed prior to this climaxing battle.
+This antagonist, too, must be well-developed prior to this climaxing battle.

 Note: Modern novels have had a tendency to produce heroes who are so imperfect and fallible that they offer no “higher level” of character or lifestyle to which the reader can aspire.
 That is certainly acceptable, of course, but the greatest novels of all time – those that have outlasted the millions that see bookstore shelves for 3 months and then dwindle away – are those with heroes or heroines who have something above and beyond the “average” or the mundane in their make-up.
 And in spite of the fact that people say they want “realism” in their books and movies, the truth is that almost every human being secretly wants a role model that is just a little “bigger than life” to identify with – and wants a level of life that is just a little bit better/higher/freer/more successful/more loving than what he is experiencing now.